ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 Now that we have the framework to conduct our experiment, my friend and I were ready to collect the data and see what fate has to say.

 ## 3.1 Formulate Hypothesis
 We take out a (fare?) coin from our pockets and we are ready to throw it.
-We randomly assigned success as landing Heads and if the (extreme) result was in favor of Heads, I would proceed with the purchase. <br>
+We randomly assigned success as landing Heads and if the (extreme) result was in favour of Heads, I would proceed with the purchase. <br>
 The hypothesis formulation is quite straightforward:

 \\[H_{0}: π = 0.5 \\]: The coin is fare (Fate does not care) **VS** \\[H_{1}: π > 0.5\\]: The coin is _not_ fare (Fate intervened)